trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 Requirements
 ------------

+Requirements for using the connector in a catalog to connect to a SQL Server data source are:

-The connector supports SQL Server 2016, SQL Server 2014, SQL Server 2012 and Azure SQL Database as connected data sources.
+* SQL Server 2012 or higher, or Azure SQL Database
+* Network access, by default on port 1433, from the Trino coordinator and workers to SQL Server.

 Configuration
 -------------